silentz/splunk_course/Basics.md

 Create: Search -> Type command -> Save as -> Dashboard -> New
 Append: Search -> Type command -> Save as -> Dashboard -> Existing
 Edit: can reorganize dashboard

+### Alerts

+* Can notify users with many different ways when results of a scheduled search meet required condition.
+* Triggers when search is completed.
+* They can (for example): list in interface, log event, output to lookup, send to endpoint, send email, ...

+Scheduled alert: run alert on a schedule
+Real-time: search is run continiously (starts next after last is finished)

+Can be throttled for given period of time (trigger only once in time interval no matter how many times did alert trigger in this interval)

+Create:
+1. Create a search
+2. Save as -> Alert

+!
+All triggered alerts can be seen in `Activity` -> `Triggered alerts`

+### Alert actions

+Set of actions to perform when alert is triggered.
+Can be build-in (send email or webhook) or something custom (send to slack, telegram,telegram, ...).

 ### Search